lquinn2015/FFT-tui/README.md

 Checkout out https://github.com/lquinn2015/EN605.617/tree/master/final  -- this was my original project in CUDA, I might implement something similar eventually It also has data credit

 ## Controls
-C-c - quits
+* C-c -- quits

-q/w -- scroll on the FFT
+* q/w -- scroll on the FFT

-a/s -- zoom in an out of the FFT if you go negative your FFT will disappear :)
+* a/s -- zoom in an out of the FFT if you go negative your FFT will disappear :)
+* z/x -- FFT window size by power of 2
+* space -- play the signal file